How to delete Mail storage on Mac

 How to recover deleted email?

-Check Mail’s trash folder.
-If they’re not there, you might be able to recover them from a Time Machine backup.
+Check Mail's trash folder first.
+If they're not there, you might be able to recover them from a Time Machine backup or through your email provider's web interface if using IMAP.